Actions for GitHub Connector

 • 6-min read

-The following workflow actions are available for the GitHub Connector GitHub integration.
+This page contains Github workflow actions that are available for the GitHub Connector GitHub integration.

 Required token permissions to run all GitHub actions